Maysville, Kentucky: Education

 In 1990 the Maysville Independent School District merged into the Mason County school district.

 Maysville has a lending library, the Mason County Public Library.

 Media

+From 1887 to 1905, Maysville was home to The Evening Bulletin, a newspaper published by Rosser & McCarthy.

 The Ledger Independent is the local newspaper and is published five days a week.
 WFTM-AM and WFTM-FM are the primary local radio stations in Maysville.
 The AM station is a CBS Sports Radio affiliate, and the FM plays adult contemporary music.

 The annual Rosemary Clooney Music Festival was founded by the singer in 1999 to benefit the restoration of the Russell Theatre.
 Past performers at the festival include Debby Boone, Rita Coolidge, Michael Feinstein, Roberta Flack, Alison Krauss, The Pointer Sisters, Michael Bolton, and Linda Ronstadt.

 Transportation

 Rail transportation

 Amtrak, the national passenger rail system, provides service to Maysville with the thrice-weekly Cardinal.

 Mass transit

-Maysville Transit provides fixed-route and demand-ride bus service throughout city of Maysville.
+Maysville City Transit provides fixed-route and demand-ride bus service throughout city of Maysville.
 The system is made up of a single fixed route that operates daily, running once an hour from 6:00 AM – 6:00 PM.
 The city has been running the system since 1960.